tony-landis/datomic-py/README.md

 TODO
 ====

-* A python library for the C++ edn parser is in progress and should be more performant than
+* A python library for the C++ edn parser is in progress and should be more performant is in the works.

-* More tests
+* More test coverage

 * Better support for traversing the graph